 What changes will make the 2021 Lexus RX different?

-Little more than a new paint color or two on the heels of a model-year-2020 refresh for America’s top-selling premium midsize crossover.
-The 2021 RX will return in five-passenger form and as slightly longer models with three seating rows and accommodations for up to seven.
-Each will again be available with a gas or a gas-electric-hybrid powertrain.
+Little more than a new paint color or two on the heels of a model-year-2020 refresh for America’s top-selling premium midsize crossover SUV.
+The 2021 RX will return in five-passenger form and with a slightly longer body with three seating rows and accommodations for up to seven.
+Both will again be available with a gas or a gas-electric-hybrid powertrain.

 Comfort, reliability, and the red-carpet service associated with the Lexus brand will remain ’21 RX highlights.
 So will prices that undercut those of European competitors such as the BMW X5, Audi Q7, and Mercedes-Benz GLE.
 The ’20 freshening included subtle styling tweaks that hardly altered this crossover’s extravagant appearance, so the ’21 will again feature a gaping grille, slashing body lines, and a “floating” rear roof pillar.

 Buy a 2020.
 Its updates will carry over to the ’21, for which the most notable change will be higher prices.
-The model lineup won’t change.
-Both the two- and three-row versions will return in gas-only RX 350 form and in hybrid RX 450h guise.
+The model lineup won’t be altered.
+Both the two- and three-row versions will return in RX 350 form and in hybrid RX 450h guise.
 The three-row models will again wear an “L” suffix.

 The 2021 RX 350 and RX 350L will continue with a choice of front-wheel drive or all-wheel drive (AWD).
 The ’21 RX 450h and RX 450hL will remain AWD only.
-So will F Sport versions available exclusively in five-seat form; these will again feature unique appearance touches and handling-tuned suspensions.
+So will F Sport versions of the RTX30 and RX 450h.
+Available exclusively in five-seat form, F Sports will again feature unique appearance touches and handling-tuned suspensions.

 Waiting for the ’21 would also net you an RX nearer the end of this design generation; for styling and features, the 2020 RX would have a longer shelf life.
 Precisely when the next all-new RX will launch, however, only Lexus and parent company Toyota know.

 Today’s RX iteration debuted for model-year 2016.
 The three-row version was added for 2018.
 The RX traditionally shares its underskin engineering with Toyota’s Highlander crossover and will likely continue to do so.
 A redesigned RX has historically followed a redesigned Highlander by two model years.
-With the Toyota all new for model-year 2020, the next RX redesign is presumably cued up for model-year 2022, although some sources peg it for model-year 2023.
+With the Toyota all new for model-year 2020, the next RX redesign is presumptively cued up for model-year 2022, although some sources peg it for model-year 2023 or as late as model-year 2024.

-Either way, Lexus is prepping a next-gen RX aimed at maintaining sales leadership in one of America’s most competitive automotive classes.
+Regardless of the timing, the next-gen RX will aim to maintain sales leadership in one of America’s most competitive automotive classes.
 The original RX in fact helped create the premium midsize crossover back in 1999.
 It’s been the segment’s perennial sales champ – and the best-selling Lexus – as the class has expanded to more than two-dozen entries, even attracting the likes of Ferrari, Bentley Lamborghini, and Aston Martin.
-Though RX demand slipped 4 percent during the first half of 2019, it remained dominant in a segment that was up 4.5 percent.
-It outsold the No. 2 Buick Enclave nearly 2-1 and maintained an even wider margin over the rest of the top 10 (respectively, the X5, Infiniti QX60, Acura MDX, GLE, Volvo XC90, Q7, Lincoln MKX, and Range Rover Sport).

 Wheelbase is critical to legroom.
-Both the two-row RX and the three-row L models share the same span and provide first- and second-row occupants with clearance sufficient to avoid feeling cramped.
+The two-row and three-row RXs share the same span and give first- and second-row occupants enough clearance to avoid feeling cramped.
 The relatively short wheelbase, however, saddles L models with a sparsely padded third row severely confining even for youngsters.
 In all models, first- and second-row seats are supple and supportive and can be heated and ventilated as an option at around $640.
 Optional again at around $400 for L models will be captain’s chairs in place of the second-row bench, creating a six-passenger configuration.

 Frankly, nothing in this segment has a truly roomy third row, but you could look to the XC90, Tesla Model X, and the new Lincoln Aviator as rivals that at least treat theirs as something more than a marketing afterthought.

-Lexus does stretch the body of the RX 350L and RX 450hL 4.3 inches, but that translates mostly into about four cubic feet of additional cargo volume.
+Lexus does stretch the body of the RX 350L and RX 450hL 4.3 inches, but that mostly translates into roughly four cubic feet of additional cargo volume.
 Still, the L models have room for little more than a row of grocery bags behind their rearmost seat.
 Hands-free operation for the standard power liftgate has been a $200 option; we’d suggest Lexus make it standard for 2021.

 The cabin will again brim with solid-feeling panels and present richly padded surfaces most everywhere you’ll touch.
 Lexus’s convincing faux-leather NuLuxe upholstery is likely to remain standard on every ’21 RX, with F Sports boasting extra bolstering and handsome contrasting stitching.
 Leather upholstery, along with genuine wood and aluminum trim, should remain optional.